 Posted March 3rd, 2011.

-According to the CIGNA complaint, CIGNA discriminates against Ms. Karp and other female employees by treating them less favorably than its male employees in similar positions and by subjecting all females to intentional, deliberate and willful discriminatory denials of promotions and pay raises, discriminatory evaluations, disparate terms and conditions of work, harassment, hostile work environments, and other forms of discrimination in callous disregard of their rights.
+The suit alleges Cigna discriminates against Karp and other female employees by treating them less favorably than its male employees in similar positions and by subjecting females to discriminatory denials of promotions and pay raises, discriminatory evaluations, disparate terms and conditions of work and hostile work environments.

-Despite stellar annual performance reviews, in 2004, Ms Karp’s salary level was downgraded without explanation while male employees with her same qualifications were put in a higher level salary band.
-In addition, in 2010, Ms. Karp’s territory responsibilities were reduced and a less qualified male employee was assigned to the territory she has successfully managed for 13 years and in that same year she was denied a promotion for which she applied due to “a style thing,” according to a senior director at CIGNA involved in filling that position.
+Despite “stellar” annual performance reviews, her salary was downgraded in 2004 without explanation while male employees with her same qualifications were put in a higher level salary band, the complaint alleges.
+In 2010, Karp’s territory responsibilities allegedly were reduced and a less qualified male employee was assigned to the territory she successfully managed for 13 years.
+That same year, she was denied a promotion for which she applied due to “a style thing,” the suit alleges.

-The complaint seeks an award of compensatory, nominal and punitive damages to Ms. Karp and the members of both classes in an amount of not less than $100 million, along with litigation costs and expenses and prejudgment interest and ongoing oversight by the Court until the requested employment reforms are in place.
+The suit seeks certification of two classes —a national class and a Massachusetts class comprising current and former female Cigna employees.
+It also seeks compensatory and punitive damages for Karp and members of both classes of at least $100 million, and ongoing oversight by the court until requested employment reforms are in place.